prazg/brain_trials_finder/README.md

+# Brain Cancer Trials Finder (Desktop Application, Streamlit app and code)

+# Brain Cancer Trails Finder (Desktop Application)

+Download the Brain Cancer Trial Finder Zip file and run the application (file : Brain Cancer Trial Finder.exe)

+This application uses API with Clinical Trials Registry at NIH (ClinicalTrails.gov, USA) and provides scores according to the type of brain cancer input on the GUI.
+It also provides links directly to UK cancer registers and search is performed automatically on the type of cancer selected (CRUK, NIHR, ISRCTN(UK) )

 # Brain Cancer Trials Finder (Streamlit)

 A minimal Streamlit app that discovers actively recruiting neuro-oncology clinical trials (e.g., glioblastoma, brain tumors) from the ClinicalTrials.gov v2 API and ranks them with simple, explainable heuristics.